Skip to main content

 api.Use(csrf.New(csrf.Config{

-Extractor: csrf.FromHeader("X-Csrf-Token"),
+Extractor: extractors.FromHeader("X-Csrf-Token"),

 }))

-// Form routes - form only
+// Form routes - form field extraction for traditional forms

 forms := app.Group("/forms")